 An RDFI will be permitted to use R17 to return an improper Reversal that it identifies on its own (i.e., not based on a customer contact), 2-day return timeframe

 This Rule defines an Egregious Violation as:

 A willful or reckless action, and

-Allow the ACH Rules Enforcement Panel to determine whether a violation is egregious, and to classify an Egregious Violation as a Class 2 or 3 Rules Violation
+The Rule also allows the ACH Rules Enforcement Panel to determine whether a violation is egregious, and to classify an Egregious Violation as a Class 2 or 3 Rules Violation.

 The sanction for a Class 3 violation can be up to $500,000 per occurrence and a directive to the ODFI to suspend the Originator or Third-Party Sender

 In addition, the Rule expressly authorizes Nacha to report Class 3 Rules violations to the ACH Operators and industry regulators.